TylerKandarian/Homework-1/README.md

 ## Installation

-Once I recieved the on the job ticket I used teh git pull command to download the files needed to my computer.
+Once I recieved the on the job ticket I used the git pull command to download the files needed to my computer.
 While I was working on the site I frequently used git commits and pushes to update the repositry and make sure the website was up to date.

 ## Usage